luca-gherardi/counterProjectJavascript/README.md

 # counterProjectJavascript

- This project is a javascript app which works like a counter.
+ This project is a JavaScript app which works like a counter.

- I realized it for the "basics javascript course" of https://www.start2impact.it
+ I realized it for the "Basics JavaScript Course" of https://www.start2impact.it

  The app contains 4 buttons: